 We get it — and we’ve got you covered.
 Say hello to your new dinnertime trick: Cheeseboards for Dinner.

 Cheeseboards for Dinner is our new campaign to help you combat that weeknight time crunch without sacrificing a delicious meal.
-In our opinion, goat cheese is a superfood: nutrient dense, packed with protein and calcium, and prime dinner material.
+In our opinion, goat cheese is a superfood: nutrient dense, packed with protein, and prime dinner material.
 We’ve developed a no-fail, no-fuss formula to bring your Cheeseboard for Dinner to life — all it takes is a few simple ingredients plus a little help from deli shortcuts, and dinner is served!

 Build your board: